How To Optimize Mobile Checkouts? [App Design Principles Brands Should Know]

 Offers like these make users hasty and they are more likely to add to cart and purchase.

-Several other actions like including customer reviews on product pages, adding chatbot for help or live assistance, addressing customer doubts by reassurance keywords like free product returns/money-back a guarantee, increases the chances of cart conversion.
+Several other actions like including customer reviews on product pages, adding a chatbot for help or live assistance, addressing customer doubts by reassurance keywords like free product returns/money-back guarantee, increase the chances of cart conversion.

 Create A Mobile App Checkout Screen That Customers Love